apapamarkou/appimage_manager/README.md

 ## Troubleshooting

-- Ensure the `desktop-file-utils` package is installed and up to date.
+- Ensure the `inotify-tools` and `python3` packages are installed and up to date.
 - Verify that the script has executable permissions.
 - Check your desktop environment's logs if the script does not run as expected.